adamayoung/police-data-kit/Sources/PoliceDataKit/PoliceDataKit.docc/GettingStarted/GettingStartedWithNeighbourhoods.md

 ### Fetching the Police Team for a Neighbourhood

-The neighbourhood policing team responsible for a particular area can be fetched with ``NeighbourhoodService/neighbourhoodPolicingTeam(at:)``.
+The neighbourhood policing team responsible for a particular area can be fetched with ``NeighbourhoodService/neighbourhoodPolicingTeam(at:)`` or
+``NeighbourhoodService/neighbourhoodPolicingTeamPublisher(at:)``.

 For example, to find the policing team for
 [Leeds City Centre](https://maps.apple.com/?address=7%20King%20Edward%20St,%20Leeds,%20LS1%206AX,%20England&auid=1817029011196917833&ll=53.797927,-1.541522&lsp=9902&q=Leeds%20City%20Centre):